Evaliphy is currently in beta. It is not recommended for production use yet. Please try it out and share your feedback.

 });

-3. Write your first evaluation
+4. Write your first evaluation

 import { evaluate, expect } from 'evaliphy';

-evaluate('Greeting Evaluation', async ({ httpClient }) => {
+evaluate('answer quality', async ({ httpClient }) => {

-// 1.
-Call your RAG application
+// 1. call your RAG application

-const response = await httpClient.post('/chat', { message: query });
+const data = await httpClient.post('/chat', { message: query });

 await expect({